Product Reviews

 The PuraMax 2 is a well-liked product at half the price of a Litter-Robot 4, and for most owners the math works.
 Best odor control at this price point.
 Genuinely quiet.
 A mechanical safety design that competitors have not matched.
 Real health monitoring without the premium price.

-Our TruthfulPaws Score of 3.8/5 tells the story in two halves.
+Our TruthfulPaws Score of 3.9/5 tells the story in two halves.
 The PuraMax 2 earns high marks for safety, odor control, and noise.
 What pulls it down: deep cleaning is a real chore, and if something goes wrong, returning a 22 lb box costs $150-$250 out of pocket.
-The owners who end up unhappy almost always share one of three traits: a cat that pees high, no 2.4GHz WiFi, or sensors that degrade after a few months.
+The owners who end up unhappy almost always share one of two traits: a cat that pees high, or sensors that degrade after a few months.

 Check Price on Amazon